Welcome to my website!

 Publications

-• Packham, Natalie, and Fabian Woebbeking.
-“Correlation Scenarios and Correlation Stress Testing.”
-Journal of Economic Behavior & Organization 205 (2023): 55–67.
+Natalie Packham and Fabian Woebbeking (2023).
+"Correlation Scenarios and Correlation Stress Testing."
+Journal of Economic Behavior and Organization, 205 (January). - Cryptocurrency Volatility Markets Permalink